Alpheus-godswill1/complete_upload_and_download_system_using_PHP/README.md

 1. navigate to your browser i prefer you use `` google chrome ``.
 2. type `` localhost/phpmyadmin ``
 3. Then create a database called `` database_search `` .

+## please note every code in here was gotten from :
+1. pure coding tutorial

 ### On the sql page in the localhost/phpmyadmin, to create the TABLE needed for this project .
 1. type the code below on the sql page